Soviet women in World War II: Partisans

-Women consistituted significant numbers of the Soviet partisans.
+Women constituted significant numbers of the Soviet partisans.
 One of the most famous was Zoya Kosmodemyanskaya.
 In October 1941, still an 18-year-old high school student in Moscow, she volunteered for a partisan unit.
 At the village of Obukhovo near Naro-Fominsk, Kosmodemyanskaya and other partisans crossed the front line and entered territory occupied by the Germans.
 She was arrested by the Nazis on a combat assignment near the village of Petrischevo (Moscow Oblast) in late November 1941.
 Kosmodemyanskaya was savagely tortured and humiliated, but did not give away the names of her comrades or her real name (claiming that it was Tanya).
 She was hanged on November 29, 1941.
 It was claimed that before her death Kosmodemyanskaya had made a speech with the closing words, "There are two hundred million of us; you can't hang us all!"
 Kosmodemyanskaya was the first woman to become Hero of the Soviet Union during the war (February 16, 1942).

 The youngest woman to become a Hero of the Soviet Union was also a resistance fighter, Zinaida Portnova.
 In January 1944, she was captured.
 She shot one of her captors whilst trying to escape but was caught and killed, just short of her 18th birthday.
 In 1958, Portnova was posthumously made a Hero of the Soviet Union, there is a monument to her in the city of Minsk and some youth pioneer movement detachments were named after her.